I’m looking at grad schools overseas, mostly in Europe.

 Google: I’m sure I can find some room in my condo for a Scrooge McDuck-style money vault if you feel the need to ship me a railcar worth of gold coins.
 Just sayin’.

-2 thoughts on “Well, that was easy…”
+2 responses to “Well, that was easy…”

 I love my Google Voice.
 I was a fairly early adopter, having a number when it was still called Grand Central.
 They’ll have me as a customre until the wheels fall off their company.